 Try it a few ways

-The sealing method could work for oil painting if doing a single layer so you are sealing the tape on canvas, not on an earlier layer of oil paint.
-Because you wouldn’t want to paint the acrylic medium on top of oil paint, but you can paint the oil paint on top of dried acrylic medium.
-Perhaps you could experiment with a fast drying oil medium to seal the edge, but it would need to dry clear.
+The sealing method would work for oil painting if doing a single layer so you are sealing the tape on canvas, not on an earlier layer of oil paint.
+This is because you wouldn’t want to paint acrylic medium on top of oil paint, but you can paint the oil paint on top of dried acrylic medium.
+You could experiment with a fast drying oil medium to seal the edge, but it would need to dry clear, and would take several days to sufficiently dry.

 Creating accurate but not hard edges in acrylic or oil painting using masking tape